 How an HDD works?

 HDD consists of magnetically sensitive platters, an activator with a read and write head and a motor that spin and move the platter and arm respectively.
 Also, there is 1/0 controller that communicate the hard drive with rest of the system.

 Each platter is arranged into circles called tracks and the tracks are further divided into logical units known as sectors.
-The track and sector numbers outcome in a particular address that arrange and position data.
-The algorithm process the data and correct the errors.
-After that the data is written to the nearby accessible area.
+The track and sector numbers outcome in a particular address that arranges and position data.
+The algorithm processes the data and corrects the errors.
+After that, the data is written to the nearby accessible area.
 Furthermore, the motor spin the platter at predetermined speed from 4200 rpm to 7200 rpm, on the basis of which the read and write speed depends.
 So, higher will be the predetermined speed the faster the hard drive will work.

 Comparison between SSD & HDD

-After discussing the two different storage drive independently, let’s compare them for even better understanding.
+After discussing the two different storage drives independently, let’s compare them for an even better understanding.

 SSD is an integrated circuit with no moving parts.
 Basically, it is a memory chip and has three main parts that is capacitor, cache and controller.
 Whereas, HDD holds moving parts like motor, platters and head.
 The head is located on the top of disk and all these are include in a metal case.